People upload 3.7 million videos to YouTube every day, making it incredibly difficult to stand out, especially if you manage a relatively new channel.

 Go through your analytics and see which long-form videos have generated the most views lately.
 Then, dive deeper into each video's analytics.

-You can use these KPIs to figure out which videos performed best and which parts of the videos people enjoyed watching most.
+You can use these KPIs to determine which videos performed best and which parts of the videos people enjoyed most.

 You can then use a simple video editing tool to cut out parts that people enjoyed watching most.
 For some ideas, check out Rich Roll’s Shorts.
-He mainly publishes long-form video content.
+He mainly publishes short-form video content.

-The source materials here are entire podcast episodes that are over an hour long (many are more than two hours long).
+The source materials here are entire podcast episodes that are over an hour long (many are more than 2 hours).

-He also overlays some text on top of the thumbnail to ensure more people click through.
+He also overlays text on the thumbnail to encourage more people to click through.

 Many people who watch these short clips will become curious about the entire podcast episode and check it out.